In this article

 Breedera is here to support you every step of the way, offering a comprehensive platform that simplifies your administrative tasks and allows you to focus on what truly matters – shaping the lives of future pets.
 Together, we can empower you to achieve your breeding goals, create strong bonds with your dogs, and continue your legacy as a dedicated and successful breeder.

-Try Breedera for FREE for 30 days and start tracking your dog’s heat cycles today.
+Download Breedera for FREE and start tracking your dog’s heat cycles today.

 Sources for tracking dog’s heat cycles: